-India, which is not a major touristic destination yet in Asia, has lately seen major reform push from the government.
-Despite severe opposite, the government is opening up the economy.
-Recently the government has allowed Foreign Direct Investment (FDI) in the Multi-Brand Retail.
+India, which is not a major touristic destination yet in Asia, has lately seen a major reform push from the government.
+Despite the severe opposite, the government is opening up the economy.
+Recently the government has allowed Foreign Direct Investment (FDI) in Multi-Brand Retail.

 By liberalizing the economy, India is also attracting tourists and foreign workers, positively impacting the hospitality sector.
-India's hospitality sector has been witnessing interest from a variety of segments, ranging from wellness, spiritual and pilgrimage tourism to traditional business and leisure travel in recent time.
+India's hospitality sector has been witnessing interest from a variety of segments, ranging from wellness, spiritual, and pilgrimage tourism to traditional business and leisure travel in recent times.

-Industry is optimistic and growing.
-According to a report published by Cushman & Wakefield, top six Indian cities will be adding 50,000 hotel rooms over next five years.
+The industry is optimistic and growing.
+According to a report published by Cushman & Wakefield, the top six Indian cities will be adding 50,000 hotel rooms over the next five years.

 Of the metros, Delhi-NCR is expected to head the list with 17,500 new rooms, followed by Mumbai (10, 200) and Bangalore (9, 400).
-The additional rooms will be concentrated in the potential growth areas, is around airports, industrial corridors and SEZs.
+The additional rooms will be concentrated in the potential growth areas, which is around airports, industrial corridors, and SEZs.

 The TripAdvisor Industry Index collected more than 25,000 responses from hoteliers around the globe.
 It is the world's largest hotel survey ever conducted.

-Most often it is reported by the tourists that the Indian hotels are not at par with international or even some Asian peers.
+Most often it is reported by tourists that Indian hotels are not at par with international or even some Asian peers.

-Industry players claim lack of the government support and non-availability of construction fund for world-class construction quality.
-Hotel industry is demanding infrastructure status from the government for long.
-Infrastructure status to hospitality industry under the RBI's infrastructure lending list would mean bank loan repayment periods will be extended to 10-15 years and the interest rate would settle around 3-4% compared to 12-13% now.
+Industry players claim a lack of government support and the non-availability of a construction fund for world-class construction quality.
+The hotel industry is demanding infrastructure status from the government for a long.
+The infrastructure status of the hospitality industry under the RBI's infrastructure lending list would mean bank loan repayment periods will be extended to 10-15 years and the interest rate would settle around 3-4% compared to 12-13% now.